Home safety and security

 Hypothermia is a main contributing factor to around 400 deaths a year for the over 65s.
 As many as 1500 people aged over 75 die as a result of a fall.

 It is estimated that about 500,000 people over 75 attend Accident and Emergency due to accidents within the home.

 Fear of crime also affects health by causing depression and anxiety.

 There are a number of ways in which you can feel safer in your home such as having approved smoke detectors fitted on each floor and keeping all chemicals stored away from children's reach.

-You can assess whether your home is safe by following the Home Safety Checklist which can be downloaded from the Royal Society for the Prevention of Accidents website.
+Access whether your home is safe by following the Home Safety Checklist from the Royal Society for the Prevention of Accidents website.
 This will give you an outline of what hazards to look out for and will also give advice on what steps can be taken, including:

 - the risk of falls, fire, electrocution, scalds, burns and poisoning for young children within the home

 - for older people will be the risk of falls, fire, electrocution and prevention of burglary.

 You can also find further information about fire safety within the home from the Hampshire Fire and Rescue Service website.